digicademy-chf/chf_container/Documentation/UsefulCommands/Index.rst

 ===================

 Containers are used to provide certain functionality that is relatively isolated from the host system.
-As such, they may be created or destroyed and existing containers may be started or stopped.
-The set-up provided here persists all relevant data (configuration, server files, database, and search index) in subfolders on the host system to make sure that the entire container pod (or network) can be **safely destroyed and re-created**.
+As such, they may be created or destroyed, and existing containers may be started or stopped.
+The set-up provided here persists all relevant data (configuration, server files, database, search index, etc.) in subfolders on the host system to make sure that the entire container network can be **safely destroyed and re-created**.

 - Create and start containers: